-By the way, when you consider most women cannot really enjoy sex if other areas of the marriage are not in good working order, this verse is very far-reaching.
+This verse is far-reaching when you consider most women cannot really enjoy sex if other areas of the marriage are not in good working order.
 A man who does not meet his wife’s need for emotional and relational intimacy cannot fulfill his obligation to her sexually.
 This very clearly makes such an omission a sin, not a “personality difference.”
 A physically and emotionally healthy woman who is having all her non-sexual intimate needs met is going to find it far easier to enjoy sex.

 5a Do not deprive one another …